1971 Pacific typhoon season: Typhoon Hester (Goying)

 Developing as a tropical depression on October 18 near Palau Island, Hester gradually intensified as it moved westward towards the Philippines.
 Across the Philippines, Hester was responsible for six deaths and ₱5 million in damage.
 After passing over Mindanao and the Visayas as a tropical storm between October 20 and 21, the storm intensified into a typhoon before striking Palawan.
 Once over the South China Sea, Hester further strengthened and ultimately attained peak winds of 165 km/h (105 mph).
 On October 23, the storm made landfall near Huế, South Vietnam.
 Once onshore, Hester rapidly weakened and dissipated on October 24 over Laos.

 The most significant impact from Typhoon Hester was felt in South Vietnam were winds in excess of 155 km/h (100 mph) caused extensive damage to several United States Army bases.
 The hardest hit base was in Chu Lai where three Americans were killed.
 At least 75 percent of the structures in the base sustained damage and 123 aircraft were damaged or destroyed.
 Newspaper reports indicated that 100 Vietnamese lost their lives due to the storm, including 33 following a plane crash near Quy Nhơn.
 In the wake of the storm, the South Vietnamese government provided the hardest hit areas with relief funds and supplies.

 Typhoon Irma (Ining)

 The strongest typhoon of the season, Irma, reached a peak intensity of 180 mi/h on November 11.
 It remained at sea, affecting only shipping and causing minor damage to the islands of the West Pacific.
 At the time, the typhoon held the record for the fastest intensification in a 24‑hour period, deepening from 980 mbar to 884 mbar but it was beaten by Typhoon Forrest of 1983.

 Other systems

-Between January 7 and 8, PAGASA monitored Tropical Depression Auring.
+Between January 7 and 8, the Philippine Weather Bureau (the predecessor of the modern-day PAGASA) monitored Tropical Depression Auring.
 In addition to the storms listed above, the China Meteorological Agency also monitored several other tropical cyclones, including one tropical storm and two severe tropical storms.